ricardoom/dominotrono/content/custom/wd.md

      {{< copy_wrapper
       class="details-grid__twentyWords copy-block__left" >}}
       I began the design process by determining the typefaces and scale needed to achieve a visually pleasing composition.
-I utilized an online tool called utopia.xyz.
-That tool allows you to choose a scalar, upper and lower bounds (largest & smallest) and it will produce a set of scale rules allowing the designer to create a scalable type and layout system.
-This system takes advantage of the browser's capabilities to render a page back to the viewer at the right size for their screen without the need for breakpoints.
     {{< /copy_wrapper>}}

     {{< image_cld